google/fscrypt/README.md

 If you've enabled `encrypt` but you still get the "encryption not enabled" error, then the problem is that ext4 encryption isn't enabled in your kernel config.
-See [Runtime Dependencies](#runtime-dependencies) for how to enable it.
+See [Runtime dependencies](#runtime-dependencies) for how to enable it.

-#### Getting "user keyring not linked into session keyring".
+#### Getting "user keyring not linked into session keyring"

 Some older versions of Ubuntu didn't link the user keyring into the session keyring, which caused problems with `fscrypt`.

 To avoid this issue, upgrade to Ubuntu 20.04 or later.

-#### Getting "Operation not permitted" when moving files into an encrypted directory.
+#### Getting "Operation not permitted" when moving files into an encrypted directory

 This occurs when the kernel version is older than v5.1 and the source files are on the same filesystem and are either unencrypted or are in a different